Kamo (Bolshevik): Captures and trials

 After his purchase in Bulgaria, Kamo traveled to Berlin and delivered a letter from Lenin to a prominent Bolshevik, Dr. Yakov Zhitomirsky, asking the doctor for medical assistance to treat Kamo's still injured eye.
 Lenin had been hoping to help the man who had successfully executed the robbery, but unintentionally turned Kamo over to a double agent.
 Zhitomirsky had been secretly working as an agent of the Russian government and quickly informed the Okhrana about his encounter with Kamo.
 The Okhrana then asked the Berlin police to arrest Kamo.
 When they did so, they found a forged Austrian passport and a suitcase with 200 detonators, which he was planning to use in another large bank robbery.

-After being arrested in Berlin, Kamo received a note from Krasin through his lawyer Oscar Kohn telling Kamo to feign insanity so that he would be declared unfit to stand trial.
+After being arrested in Berlin, Kamo received a note from Krasin through his lawyer Oskar Cohn telling Kamo to feign insanity so that he would be declared unfit to stand trial.
 To demonstrate his insanity, Kamo refused food, tore his clothes, tore out his hair, attempted suicide by hanging himself, slashed his wrists, and ate his own excrement.
 In order to make sure that Kamo was not faking his condition, German doctors stuck pins under his nails, struck him in the back with a long needle, and burned him with hot irons, but he did not break his act.
 After all of these tests, the chief doctor of the Berlin asylum wrote in June 1909 that "there is no foundation to the belief that [Kamo] is feigning insanity.
 He is without doubt mentally ill, is incapable of appearing before a court, or of serving sentence.
 It is extremely doubtful that he can completely recover."

 In 1909, Kamo was extradited to a Russian prison where he continued to feign insanity.
 In April 1910, Kamo was tried for his role in the Tiflis robbery.
 At trial, Kamo continued to act insane by ignoring the proceedings and instead openly feeding a pet bird that he had snuck into the proceedings in his shirt.
 The trial was suspended while officials examined Kamo's sanity.
 The court eventually found that he was sane when he committed the Tiflis robbery, but was presently mentally ill and should be confined until he recovered.